kian99/livepatch-k8s-operator/README.md

 ### Ingress

-Livepatch provides an endpoint, named `ingress`, which can be integrated with ingress resources in K8s clusters, like [Traefik](https://charmhub.io/traefik-k8s).
+Livepatch provides an endpoint, named `ingress`, which can be integrated with ingress resources in K8s clusters, like [Traefik](https://charmhub.io/traefik-k8s) or [Nginx](https://charmhub.io/nginx-ingress-integrator).
 As an example, users can integrate other applications with this endpoint by using Juju as follows:

 ```sh
 juju integrate canonical-livepatch-server-k8s:ingress traefik-k8s:ingress